rehierl/node-tree-outliner/1-2-0-node-trees/_todo.md

 <!-- ======================================================================= -->
 # TODO - node trees

+is there any other way to form a class of sets - such that each set represents the corresponding node - i.e. the relationship of each set represents the relationship of each node

 the start/end tags don't represent the visit of a node - a node is being visited beginning with its start tag and until its end tag - i.e. throughout the entire time